-The increasing complexity of contemporary socio-economic, cultural and environmental issues requires architects to develop a broad skill set.
-This may be described as context-led – seeking solutions which address local issues arising from global agendas.
+The increasing complexity of contemporary socioeconomic, cultural and environmental issues requires architects to develop a broad skill set.
+This may be described as context-led – seeking solutions that address local issues arising from global agendas.
 Architects must move beyond traditional disciplinary boundaries to find innovative and sustainable design solutions.
-There is a growing need for contemporary city design which focuses not only on "hard" infrastructure but also the "softer".
-That is, not only buildings, transport and engineering but also systems of social networks, organisation and human interaction.
-BA Architecture shifts the focus of design from buildings as objects to the processes that bring them about, and their impact upon building.
+There is a growing need for contemporary spatial design which focuses not only on "hard" infrastructure but also the "softer".
+That is, not only buildings, construction, transport and engineering, but also systems of social networks, cultural practices, human interaction, health and well-being.
+BA Architecture shifts the focus of design from buildings as objects to the processes that bring them about, and their impact upon social, cultural and ecological environments.
 This provides greater opportunity for holistic learning and sustainable development.

 The course provides a rich learning environment and set of experiences in order for you to develop as a spatial practitioner.
-It will introduce you to a range of cognitive and practical skills, critical theories and creative experiences.
+It will introduce you to a range of cognitive and practical skills, critical theories, ethical considerations, and creative experiences.
 These are delivered through design studio tutorials, lectures, seminars, workshops and study visits.

 Unit 1: Introduction to BA (Hons) Architecture